Unsecured vs secured loans

 • Additional fees: Unlike unsecured loans, expect to pay a lender arrangement fee when taking out a secured loan, which is usually a small percentage of the loan amount.
 You may also need to pay a broker fee and property valuation fee.

-To find out more about personal loans, read our FAQs or get in touch with our team.
+To find out more about personal loans, read our FAQs or bookmark our blog.

 Written by